Search

 Configure the deployed application

 We did not yet set the region of interest to focus the mask detection on a specific area of the video/camera feed.
 This is only possible after the application is deployed because it is a configuration on the local level.
-After the application was deployed and is running, we navigate to the device in Viso Suite (Deployment -> Devices) and access Local configuration.
+After the application is deployed and running, we navigate to the device in Viso Suite (Deployment -> Devices) and access the Local configuration.
 We see all the deployed modules that are part of the running application and select the “region of interest” module.

 After the cloud service requests an image frame, we can draw the region of interest (ROI) using the polygon shape.
 After defining the area in which the mask detection should be performed, we are prompted to set its name.
 We click “Save” to confirm the local configuration.